bytecodealliance/wasmtime/docs/lang-go.md

 ## More examples and contributing

-The `wasmtime` Go package currently [lives in its own repository outside of `wasmtime`](https://github.com/bytecodealliance/wasmtime-go) and has a [number of other more advanced examples](https://pkg.go.dev/github.com/bytecodealliance/wasmtime-go?tab=doc#pkg-examples) as well.
+The `wasmtime` Go package [lives in its own repository](https://github.com/bytecodealliance/wasmtime-go) and has a [number of other more advanced examples](https://pkg.go.dev/github.com/bytecodealliance/wasmtime-go?tab=doc#pkg-examples) as well.
 Feel free to browse those, but if you find anything missing don't